 Tuesday, July 4th

-4TH OF JULY SPECTACULAR–SANGER Entertainment, food, arts & crafts, kid’s activities and fireworks at dusk!
+4TH OF JULY SPECTACULAR–SANGER Live music, food, family fun, and fireworks at dusk!
 Bring your lawn chairs and blankets.
-Gates open at 6:30 p.m.
-Sanger High School Sports Fields, 1045 Bethel Avenue.
-Tickets: 875-4575
+5:30–9:30 p.m.
+Contact the Sanger Chamber for tickets $3 per person.
+Sanger High School, 1045 Bethel Avenue, Sanger.
+875-4575

-“Bombs bursting in air” is an Independence Day tradition, but unfortunately many family festivities are ruined when someone becomes seriously injured.
-It’s estimated that 9,600 people were treated for fireworks-related injuries in 2004, and a majority of the injuries from the legal “consumer” or family-type fireworks involved misuse rather than malfunction.
+“Bombs bursting in air” is an Independence Day tradition, but unfortunately, many family festivities are ruined when someone becomes seriously injured.
+It’s estimated that 9,600 people were treated for firework-related injuries in 2004, and a majority of the injuries from the legal “consumer” or family-type fireworks involved misuse rather than malfunction.
 However, illegal fireworks continue to be a serious problem.
-Over the past 10 years, 30-33 percent of the injuries associated with fireworks have typically been caused by illegal explosives or homemade fireworks such as M-80s, M-100s and blockbusters—these are not fireworks, they’re federally banned explosives!
+Over the past 10 years, 30–33 percent of the injuries associated with fireworks have typically been caused by illegal explosives or homemade fireworks such as M-80s, M-100s, and blockbusters—these are not fireworks, but rather federally banned explosives!
 To help you celebrate safely this Fourth of July, the National Council on Fireworks Safety offers the following tips:

 • Always read and follow label directions.